vortecua/ComputerVision-Basics/README.md

 This was mostly done a while back when I was learning, so some code might be messy or not the "best" way to do things.
 But it works for understanding the basics.

+Sorry if some code is messy - this was from when I was just starting with OpenCV!